feathersjs/feathers/readme.md

 With that being said there are some amazing frameworks already out there and we wanted to leverage the ideas that have been put into them, which is why Feathers is built on top of [Express](http://expressjs.com) and is inspired in part by [Sails](http://sailsjs.org), [Flatiron](http://flatironjs.org) and [Derby](http://derbyjs.com).

+## Install

+As with any NodeJS module, just install it as a dependency in your application:

+> npm install feathers --save

 ## Getting Started Is Easy

 Like we said, services are just simple modules that expose certain methods to the providers.
 This makes it easy to initialize a service that say... provides a single TODO: